-From Eqs.
-(4) and (5) it can be seen that for pixels with more feature changes through time, such as flickering pixels, the kernel bandwidth matrix has larger elements, while for pixels that do not change much its elements are smaller.
+From equations (4) and (5) it can be seen that for pixels with more feature changes through time, such as flickering pixels, the kernel bandwidth matrix has larger elements, while for pixels that do not change much its elements are smaller.
 Also notice that the kernel bandwidth is drawn from the training samples without any assumption on features and their underlying probability density function.
 The estimated probability density function by using this adaptive kernel bandwidth is accurate, even with a small number of background training frames.
-Finally, since the kernel bandwidth matrix is computed using successive deviations in Eq.
-(4) it accounts for temporal dependencies in pixel feature vectors.
+Finally, since the kernel bandwidth matrix is computed using successive deviations in equation (4) it accounts for temporal dependencies in pixel feature vectors.

 In the traditional foreground detection techniques, usually the foreground regions are detected by comparing the value or model of each pixel with its value or model in the background.
 If this deviation is larger than a heuristically selected threshold it is labeled as a foreground region.
 If we estimate the probability of each pixel in all of the background frames, given that all pixels are background, their probabilities should have large values, close to 1.
 But because of noise and inherent background changes, pixels do not take a single value and their probabilities become smaller.
-The Fig. 3 Diagonal vs full kernel matrix: a pixel chrominance scatter plot (c_r, c_g) for one pixel over time. b Probability constant contours using diagonal covariance matrix. c Probability constant contours using full covariance matrix. d Probability density using full covariance matrix.

-probability of a pixel to be background is related to the amount of change that its features undergo in time.
+The probability of a pixel to be background is related to the amount of change that its features undergo in time.
 Therefore a single global threshold does not work well because pixels in different locations undergo different amounts of change.